Teacher Apprenticeship FAQs

 Students who qualify for Secondary Review meet all other requirements at the time of application for Teacher Apprenticeship or Teacher Internship with GPA(s) in the following ranges:

-• Overall GVSU GPA: 2.699-2.500
+• Overall GVSU GPA: 2.699-2.500.

-• Education Majors: 2.699-2.500 (includes Education, Educational Studies, and Special Education majors)
+• Education Majors: 2.699-2.500 (includes Education, Educational Studies, Secondary Education, and Special Education majors).

-• Content Area Major GPA: 2.699-2.500 (includes CSAT and PCKETmajors)
+• Content Area Major GPA: 2.699-2.500 (includes PCKET and CSAT majors).

 • NOTE: The following content area majors require a 2.999-2.700 GPA for secondary review: Art Education, Language Arts, Social Studies, English, and History.

-• Content Area Minor GPA: 2.699-2.500 (NOTE: English and History subject area minors require a 2.999-2.700 GPA for secondary review.)
+• Content Area Minor GPA: 2.699-2.500 (NOTE: English and History subject area minors require a 2.999-2.700 GPA for secondary review).

 Students with GPA(s) within secondary review ranges are required to include with their application for Teacher Apprenticeship: